opsdis/monitor-exporter/README.md

   # The time to live for the stored Monitor objects in the redis cache
   ttl: 300
 ```
-> Redis must installed on some host on the network and be accessible from the server running monitor-exporter
+> Redis must be installed on some host on the network and be accessible from the server running monitor-exporter

 # Logging
 The log stream is configure in the above config.
 If `logfile` is not set the logs will go to stdout.